 Getting Started with Affiliate Marketing

-New to this blog, or new to affiliate marketing?
-This is exactly the place you want to begin!
+Are you new to this blog, and/or new to affiliate marketing?
+Then this page is exactly the place you want to begin!

-Before we get started, I want to clarify something:
+Before we get started, I need to clarify something so we're on the same page:

 There are probably close to a million different ways to make money with affiliate marketing, from SEO to paid traffic and everything in between.